Creating a Subscription Product

 Want to bill quarterly?
 Set the price to every 3rd month.

-What is the exact interval for a monthly subscription, i.e. is it 30 days?
+What is the exact interval for a monthly subscription, i.e., is it 30 days?

 With a daily subscription, payments trigger every 24 hours.
 A day is always 24 hours, so this is no issue.
 But what about months, since the number of days differs?

 The amount of time between a monthly billing interval is one month.
-This means 30 days for some months (April, June etc.), 31 days for others, and then 28 or 29 days for February.
-If a monthly subscription is created on the 15th of February, the next payment will be charged on the 15th March.
-If the billing interval for a subscription is every 2 months and it is created on the 15th of February, the next payment will be charged on the 15th April.
+This means 30 days for some months (April, June, etc.), 31 days for others, and then 28 or 29 days for February.
+If a monthly subscription is created on the 15th of February, the next payment will be charged on the 15th of March.
+If the billing interval for a subscription is every 2 months and it is created on the 15th of February, the next payment will be charged on the 15th of April.

 What about subscriptions purchased on the last day of the month?